 1. Applicant must be enrolled full-time in or accepted by an accredited post-secondary institution.

 2. Applicant must submit a current original Transcript, 2 letters of recommendation, and a signed wallet/passport- sized photograph.

 3. Applicant must also submit a typed essay (300 words) with this application of career goals, academic achievements, organizations, employment, and any other extracurricular activities that may enhance the chance of receiving this scholarship.

-4. APPLICATION MUST BE POSTMARKED NO LATER THAN MARCH 31, 2018
+4. APPLICATION MUST BE POSTMARKED NO LATER THAN MARCH 31st this year.

 5. THERE IS A PENALTY FOR INCOMPLETE APPLICATIONS.